UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Be closely aware that all-black solar panels can run slightly hotter than those equipped with standard white backsheets.
 Because black backsheets naturally absorb more ambient heat from the sun, these panels can elevate in temperature, which may reduce power output marginally in extremely hot conditions.
 However, for most everyday homeowners, this minor drop in performance is incredibly small compared to the immense visual benefit of a sleek, uniform roofline.

-How to Choose the Right Solar Panel for Your Home
+How To Choose The Right Solar Panel For Your Home

 Infographic guide on picking solar panels for limited space, budgets, or RVs.